Balayage Highlights and Hair Color in Austin, Texas

-All color services include a written price quote plus end color, glazes, toners and everything else your color needs to look it’s best.
+Keith Kristofer Salon specializes in hair dye services from balayage highlights to bleaching.
+All our hair color services in Austin include a written price quote plus end color, glazes, toners and everything else your color needs to look it’s best.
 Services using lightener also include a complimentary Silk Lift Serum® treatment for softer, silkier hair ($15 value).
-All of our color specialists complete our training program with a Master Colorist and then participate in on-going education with national and international educators annually.
+All of our Austin color specialists complete our training program with a Master Colorist and then participate in on-going education with national and international educators annually.

 Hair Color & Balayage Pricing

 Out colorist’s prices depend on experience and market demand (how busy they are).
-There are three price ranges; Colorist, Senior Colorist and Master Colorist.
+There are three price ranges at our Austin salon; Colorist, Senior Colorist, and Master Colorist.

 Style out included .
 Includes new growth, ends, gloss, color balancing and treatment masque.

 Colorist $90 - $115 / Senior Colorist $135 - $145 / Master Colorist $155 - $165

 This add on is a nourishing strengthening treatment for colored, lightened or textured hair that makes the hair fiber stronger and prevents breakage.
 It also makes your hair feel and look noticeably healthier. $30

 Partial Highlights & Balayage